 The directors consider it appropriate to adopt the going concern basis of accounting in preparing the financial statements.
 This is based on assessment of the principal risks of the company as set out in note 12 and consideration of the company's budgeted cash flows, long term forecasts, covenant compliance and related assumptions.
-The directors have considered the ability of Affinity Water Finance (2004) PLC's immediate parent company, Affinity Water, Limited to meet its obligations in relation to the loans outstanding between these entities.
-Affinity Water Finance (2004) PLC relies on those settlements to fund its upcoming interest and principal payments, including the £102,676,000 bond due in July 2026.
-The external bonds issued by Affinity Water Finance (2004) are guaranteed by Affinity Water Limited and Affinity Water Holdings Limited, the company's immediate parent undertaking and intermediate holding company respectively.
+The directors have considered the ability of Affinity Water Finance PLC's immediate parent company, Affinity Water Limited, to meet its obligations in relation to the loans outstanding between these entities.
+The external bonds issued by Affinity Water Finance PLC are guaranteed by Affinity Water Limited and Affinity Water Holdings Limited, the company's immediate parent undertaking and intermediate holding company respectively.
 The directors have also considered the impact of climate change on the going concern assumption and do not believe it has a material impact on the company.